CS480UIC/dbs-city_sustainability/documentation/glossary.md

 **public_emission**\
 Data Type: INTEGER\
 Description: public_emission refers to the amount of CO2 emissions public transportation produces.\
 Maximum: M-1.
-Multiple transportations can have the same public_emission, but each transportation can only have one value for public_emission
+Multiple transportations can have the same public_emission, but each transportation can only have one value for public_emission.

 **Entity Name: energy_management**